 - 5.2Create a UN Sustainable Development Goal Hub using our research data to monitor research in all fields linked to the UN SDGs.
 [LRES; SST]

-- 5.3By the end of 2020, have set targets for the significant reduction of our carbon footprint.
+- 5.3By July 2021, have set targets for the significant reduction of our carbon footprint.
 [DR; RG]

 - 5.4Provide leadership in sustainability through improvements in energy use, reduction in waste including single use plastics, promoting areas such as sustainable transport and biodiversity, and ensuring all new buildings are based on sustainability principles.
 [SST]

 - 5.5Support and conduct civically-engaged research thereby increasing the number of research outputs connected to UN SDGs by 20% by 2025.
 [LRES; SST]

 - 5.6Promote civically-engaged research across the university and host public engagement events relating to the UN SDGs in our schools and research institutes, highlighting to the wider public and policy makers the impact of our work.
 [LRES]

 - 5.7Introduce new funded Ph.D. scholarships in line with UN SDGs.
 [LRES, PC]